youssefwally/DJSW_collaborative_coding/docs/johannes.md

 ================

 ## Overview
 As the only non-ML person on the project my tasks was mainly to implement evaluation metrics used to evaluate the others models and review the others code.
-In addition, as I'm developing my own Julia package, a major focus has been on implementing automated documentation and unit-testing, by using GitHub Actions.
+In addition, as I'm developing my own *Julia* package, a major focus has been on implementing automated documentation and unit-testing, by using *GitHub Actions*.

 ## Evaluation metrics
 The metrics implemented are `accuracy`, `precision`, `recall` and `f1_score`, with the `balanced_accuracy` being implemented by [Waly](WMLP.md).